Improving and preserving safe and healthy housing for all Seattle renters.

 You will need to pay a RRIO registration fee that is good for 5 years from the date you register your property.
 The five-year fee is $175 for a property and its first rental unit, plus $2 for each additional unit.
 For example:

 We will start inspecting registered properties in early 2015.
 We will inspect only a portion of all registered properties each year, and inspect all properties at least once every 10 years.
 We will notify property owners when their rental property needs to be inspected.
 You will be able to hire either City inspectors or qualified private inspectors to conduct inspections for a fee.
-If you hire a City inspector, the inspection fee will be $130 for the property including the first unit, and $25 for each additional unit on the same property.
+If you hire a City inspector, the inspection fee will be $130 for the property including the first unit, and $25 for each additional unit being inspected on the same property.

 For more information about RRIO, see our About RRIO page.